Average RV Prices With 20 New, Used & Rental Cost Examples

 Again, pricing will depend on the type of unit, its age, its condition, the time of year, insurance needs, and taxes.

-Insurance is quoted as $29.95 p.n. so this will add another $419.30 to your 14-day trip.
-Lastly, cleaning is $95, and tax is quoted at 9.5%.
+Insurance costs $29.95 per person, adding another $419.30 to your 14-day trip.
+Lastly, cleaning costs $95, and tax is 9.5%.

-So to add it all up:
+So, to add it all up:

 Deposit 1500.00

-Rental for 14 nights 2700.00
+Rental for 14 nights: 2700.00

 Insurance 419.30